Foley Wines Limited Analysis

 Performance

-The following information was extracted from Foley Wines Limited's Full Year results, released on 29 August 2024:
+The following information was extracted from Foley Wines Limited's Half Year results, released on 27 February 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.